Skies of Arcadia: GameCube port

-The GameCube release, Skies of Arcadia Legends, received slightly less positive reviews.
+Skies of Arcadia Legends received slightly less positive reviews.
 In Japan, Famitsu gave it a score of 32 out of 40.
-Fennec Fox of GamePro stated that "there's no need to harp on the battles too much---they're the only blemish on what's otherwise the Dreamcast's (and now GameCube's) best RPG.
+Fennec Fox of GamePro wrote that "there's no need to harp on the battles too much—they're the only blemish on what's otherwise the Dreamcast's (and now GameCube's) best RPG.
 The graphics are dated but effective, and the musician was obviously overdosing on 1930s adventure serials when composing the over-the-top score.
-The story, though, is the best part---Vyse and crew are the most extroverted RPG heroes ever, and there's none of that Final Fantasy-style self-abhorrence present.
+The story, though, is the best part—Vyse and crew are the most extroverted RPG heroes ever, and there's none of that Final Fantasy-style self-abhorrence present.
 Get over the battles, and you'll find Skies dangerously playable."
 (Note: GamePro gave the GameCube version 4/5 for graphics, 5/5 for sound, and two 4.5/5 scores for control and fun factor.)
-GameZone gave it a score of nine out of ten, saying, "The main problem with this game is that it feels a little dated, especially when you compare it to FFX or other games coming out shortly.
+GameZone gave it nine out of ten, writing, "The main problem with this game is that it feels a little dated, especially when you compare it to FFX or other games coming out shortly.
 Other than that it is a great game."